voedger/voedger/pkg/objcache/README.md

 1. [imcache](https://github.com/erni27/imcache)
 1. [theine-go](https://github.com/Yiling-J/theine-go)

-- theine-go seems as a techincal leader, but not popular (yet?)
+- *theine-go* seems as a techincal leader, but not popular (yet?)
-- theine-go [claims](https://github.com/dgraph-io/ristretto/issues/336) that Ristretto hits ration is very low (???).
-Strange that the Ristretto Team has not answered it yet
+- *theine-go* [claims](https://github.com/dgraph-io/ristretto/issues/336) that *Ristretto* hits ration is very low (???).
+Strange that the *Ristretto* Team has not answered it yet
-- ristretto dies NOT provide generic interface
+- *Ristretto* dies NOT provide generic interface
 - theine-go and hashicorp/golang-lru DOES provide generic interface
-- hashicorp/golang-lru seems as a preferrable solution (generic + popular)
+- hashicorp/golang-lru seems as a preferable solution (generic + popular)
-  -  lru, since it is not clear how to handle evict event in mru version
+  - LRU, since it is not clear how to handle event eviction in MRU version

 ## Technical Design